watsontom100/felicity/README.md

 - Restrict users with invite code.
 - Add order numbers to list.
 - Add search bar.
+  Have a better error response than "Access Denied"
 - Lots, lots more.